arbeers1/my-smarthome-application/README.md

 Author: Alexander Beers
 Date: Nov 2020

 Description: Uses cURL and Phillips Hue api to control a set of phillips hue lights.
 The program was intended to run on my raspberry pi with a small touch display.
-I also added the ability to watch my main computer's load and temperatures.
+It can also get weather data, date, and load/temperatures from my main pc.

 Built with Java 8 using JavaFX GUI Library.